valeriosillari/zitronenstrasse/README.md

 #### TODO

-- NO JS message: if browser has NO-JS set ...
+- **NO JS message**: if browser has NO-JS set ...

 #### NICE TO HAVE

-- MAP LOAD: check if can found workaround for placeIDs and avoid idle time or query timeout API
+- **MAP LOAD**: check if can found workaround for placeIDs and avoid idle time or query timeout API

-- MAP VUE PLUGIN: check if possible to use it with place ID
+- **MAP VUE PLUGIN**: check if possible to use it with place ID

-- MAP COMPONENT: set the JS code more modular, using methods
+- **MAP COMPONENT**: set the JS code more modular, using methods

-- CONTACT PAGE: set node mailer and all the logic for form mailer
+- **CONTACT PAGE**: set node mailer and all the logic for form mailer